ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Modified the STM32 OTGv1 driver to work without pump thread, transfers are now done in the ISR.
 - NEW: Added I-class functions to the serial driver: sdGetI(), sdReadI(), sdPutI() and sdWriteI().
 - NEW: Modified the HAL queues to improve performance.
 Added new